-Criteria JORC Code explanation Commentary Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint venture partnerships, overriding royalties, native title interests, historical sites wilderness or national park and environmental settings.
-The security of the tenural held at the time of reporting along with an known impediments to obtaining a licence to operate in the area. subsidiary, PT BSI, owns the Mining Business License (IUP) for Operation and Production for the Tujuh Bukit Project and covers an area of 4,998 hectares.
-The IUP for Operation and Production is valid for an initial 20 (twenty) years and is extend-able by way of 2 (two) distinct 10 (ten) year options. • A wholly owned subsidiary of PT BSI, PT Damai Suksesindo, holds an adjoining IUP Exploration covering an area of 6,558.46 hectares.
-Exploration done by other parties Acknowledgment an appraisal of exploratio by other parties. , , Geology Deposit type, geological setting and style of mineralisation. -
+Criteria JORC Code explanation Commentary Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or materia issues with third parties such as joint ventures partnerships, overriding royalties, native title interests, historical sites wilderness or nationa park and environmenta settings.
+The security of the tenure held at the time o reporting along with any known impediments to obtaining a licence to operate in the area. subsidiary, PT BSI, owns the Mining Business License (IUP) for Operation and Production for the Tujuh Bukit Project and covers an area of 4,998 hectares.
+The IUP for Operation and Production is valid for an initial 20 (twenty) years and is extend-able by way of 2 (two) distinct 10 (ten) year options.
+A wholly owned subsidiary of PT BSI, PT Damai Suksesindo, holds an adjoining IUP Exploration covering an area of 6,558.46 hectares.
+Exploration done by other parties Acknowledgment and appraisal of exploration by other parties. , , , Geology Deposit type, geologica setting and style o mineralisation.
+Tujuh Bukit is classified as a high-level

 Criteria JORC Code explanation Commentary enhanced and overprinted by telescoped high-sulphidation epithermal copper-gold mineralisation.
 The high-sulphidation mineralisation has been strongly oxidized near-surface.
-Drill hole Information A summary of all information material to the understanding of the exploration results including a tabulation of the following information for all Material drill holes.
-Refer to above figures & tables.
+Drill hole Information A summary of all information material to the understanding of the exploration results including a tabulation of the following information for all Material drill holes. • Refer to above figures & tables.
 Data aggregation methods In reporting Exploration Results, weighting averaging techniques, maximum and/or minimum grade truncations (eg cutting of high grades) and cut-off grades are usually Material and should be stated.
 Where aggregate intercepts incorporate short lengths of high grade results and longer lengths of low grade results, the procedure used for such aggregation should be stated and some typical examples of such aggregations should be shown in detail.
 The assumptions used for any reporting of metal equivalent values should be clearly stated.
 The reported results are the weighted average calculated over the composited interval with no top or bottom cut applied.
 To delineate the extents of the broader intercepts reported a nominal grade boundary of 0.2 % Cu and or 0.2 parts per million Au was used.
 Shorter high-grade aggregate intercepts are selected where a clear grade break is visible in the data; these breaks can coincide with interpreted domain boundaries where domains are identified by having different alteration styles.
 Metal equivalent values are not used.
 Relationship between mineralisation widths and These relationships are particularly important in the reporting of Exploration Results.
 If the geometry of the mineralisation with Refer to above figures.
 Holes reported are drilled at various angles to assess and accommodate mineralised geometry.
 Some holes